morganyeh06/zbls-trainer/README.md

 To select or deselect every case, click the _Select All_ and _Deselect All_ buttons respectively.

 ### Creating Presets
-Select the desired cases and click _Save_ to save a preset.
+Select the desired cases and click _Save_ to create a preset.
 Use the dropdown menu to apply and delete created presets.

 ### Training Algorithms
 Click the _Start_ button to practice the selected cases in a random order, or click _Recap_ to view each case once.